elixir-lang/elixir-lang.github.com/_posts/2019-02-25-mint-a-new-http-library-for-elixir.markdown

 excerpt: Mint is a new low-level HTTP library that aims to provide a small and functional core that others can build on top.
 ---

 [Mint](https://github.com/ericmj/mint) is a new low-level HTTP library that aims to provide a small and functional core that others can build on top.
 Mint is connection based, each connection is a single struct with an associated socket belonging to the process that started the connection.
-Since no extra processes are started for the connection you can chose your own process architecture that fits your application.
+Since no extra processes are started for the connection, you can chose the process architecture that better fits your application.

 To validate this we built out the library with a common API supporting both HTTP1 and HTTP2 with automatic version negotiation.
 In addition, Mint comes with a CA certificate store to do safe by default HTTPS connections.